Why you should reconsider car insurance through a car dealer

 Compulsory third party (CTP) is just that – compulsory.
-If your car is registered, you already have CTP (otherwise known as green slip) insurance.3 But remember, this doesn’t cover you for the property of a third party.
-So, if you hit another car, not having third party property could mean a very large bill, especially if it’s a luxury car.3
+If your car is registered, you already have CTP (otherwise known as green slip) insurance.
+But remember, this doesn’t cover you for the property of a third party.
+So, if you hit another car, not having third party property could mean a very large bill, especially if it’s a luxury car.

-For drivers under 25, it’s recommended to get third party property at the very least.3 This will cover you for the damage to another car and may also include limited cover for damage to your own car by an uninsured driver, although this will depend on your insurer.3 It’s the cheapest option for young drivers.4
+For drivers under 25, it's recommended to get third party property insurance at the very least.
+This will cover you for the damage to another car and may also include limited cover for damage to your own car by an uninsured driver, although this will depend on your insurer.
+It's the cheapest option for young drivers.

 Factors that can impact your insurance rates

 Here are some factors that can impact your car insurance premium:

 - Your age, the state you live, and the type of car you drive.

 - You could save up to 10% by purchasing online through direct car insurer Real Insurance.

 - If it’s your car and you alone will be driving it, there may be a discount option.
 By restricting the use of your car to nominated drivers, you are restricting the risk, which is why some insurers are willing to offer a discount to your premium.
 Of course, ensuring that you and any other nominated people are the only ones to drive the car is essential in this case.
 There’s nothing worse than letting someone else drive and getting into an accident because it’s you who will suffer financially.